mesosphere/marathon/docs/command-line-flags.md

     enabled.
 * `--framework_name` (Optional.
 Default: marathon-VERSION): The framework name to register with Mesos.
-* `--ha` (Optional.
-Default: true): Runs Marathon in HA mode with leader election.
+* <span class="label label-default">v0.12.0</span> `--[disable_]ha` (Optional.
+Default: enabled):
+    Run Marathon in HA mode with leader election.
     Allows starting an arbitrary number of other Marathons but all need to be started in HA mode.
 This mode requires a running ZooKeeper.
 See `--master`.
 * `--hostname` (Optional.
-Default: hostname of machine): The advertised hostname stored in ZooKeeper so another standby host can redirect to the elected leader.
+Default: hostname of machine): The advertised hostname that is used for the communication with the mesos master.
+    The value is also stored in the persistent store so another standby host can redirect to the elected leader.
     _Note: Default is determined by
     [`InetAddress.getLocalHost`](http://docs.oracle.com/javase/7/docs/api/java/net/InetAddress.html#getLocalHost())._
 * `--webui_url` (Optional.
 Default: None): The url of the Marathon web ui.
 It